Plant Fund Definition

 - Capitalize all cost of new buildings including architect fees.

-- Capitalize all original furnishing, fixtures and equipment that are not capitalized through the equipment inventory system maintained by the Property Office.
+- Capitalize all original furnishing, fixtures and equipment that are not capitalized through the equipment inventory system maintained by Financial Services and Operations.

 - Capitalize all site (including any demolition costs) and utility costs as part of the building cost.